gryzus24/ziew/README.md

                               * s - average difference per second as opposed to "since last refresh" (implies @d flag),
                               * q - do not display values equal to zero.
-              * ALIGNMENT - either < for left alignment or > for right
+              * ALIGNMENT - alignment and padding up to WIDTH.
+                              * < - left alignment,
-                            alignment - reserves space for the longest representation of a number (no alignment if unspecified),
+                              * > - right alignment (default if unspecified),
+                              * ^ - no alignment and no padding.
               * WIDTH     - number of cells available for the integral part of a number (4 if unspecified),
               * PRECISION - number from 0 to 3 inclusive - specifies digits